-Note: All completed withdrawal forms must be returned to the Student Life Office within two business days of notifying either the Registrar's Office or the Student Life Office of the student's intent to withdraw from college.
-If this two day period falls within the last two weeks of the semester, the completed withdrawal form must be returned by the last day of classes.
+Note: All completed withdrawal forms must be returned to the student life office within two days of notifying either the registrar office or the student life office of the student's intent to withdraw from college.
+If this two-day period falls within the last two weeks of the term, the completed withdrawal form must be returned by the last day of classes.